KPI-Highload/YnotTube/services/user-management.md

 **Output**: JSON object containing the following fields:
 - `is_authenticated`: A boolean value indicating whether the user is authenticated or not.
 - `user_id`: The user ID, if the user is authenticated.

+The response can contain some HTTP headers for caching the result.
+For example, the time can vary from 30 seconds to 2 minutes.